atimics/matrixbot/API.md

     "name": "send_farcaster_reply",
     "description": "Reply to a Farcaster cast",
     "parameters_schema": {
-        "content": "string - reply content",
+        "type": "object",
+        "properties": {
+            "content": {
+                "type": "string",
+                "description": "The text content of the reply" },
+            "reply_to_hash": {
+                "type": "string",
-        "reply_to_hash": "string - hash of cast to reply to" }
+                "description": "The hash of the cast to reply to" }
+        },
+        "required": ["content", "reply_to_hash"]
+    }
 }
 ```